First Influenza records

 The classification of influenza A10 viruses encompasses different subtypes according to the composition of proteins in their surface, namely the hemagglutinin (H) and neuraminidase (N).
 So far, 18 types of hemagglutinin have been identified, along with 11 neuraminidase.
 The combination of these proteins could potentially form 198 different influenza A viruses, although only 131 have been identified up to the moment (e.g., H1N1, H3N2).
 These viruses may also be further classified according to “clades” and “sub-clades”, corresponding to “groups” and “subgroups” that identify each virus type according to different genetic compositions.
 Influenza A viruses are known to circulate both in humans and domestic animals.

-The classification of influenza B10 viruses encompasses two lineages: B/Yamagata and B/Victoria.
+The classification of influenza B viruses includes two main lineages: B/Yamagata and B/Victoria.
 These viruses can also be classified into different “clades” and “sub-clades”.
-Their circulation is known to occur only in humans, although some rare cases were registered in animals.
+Their circulation is known to occur only in humans, although rare cases have been reported in animals.
+In recent years, the B/Yamagata lineage has not been significantly detected globally.
+As a result, several countries — including those in Europe and the USA — have started transitioning from quadrivalent to trivalent influenza vaccines that include only the B/Victoria lineage.

 Influenza C10 viruses are identified to have six genetic lineages.
 Although these viruses are considered as not posing a risk for epidemics, they may still cause mild illness or asymptomatic infection.
 Around 90% of the population already presents seropositivity to influenza C by 7-10 years old12.